Computational-Imaging-LAB/MRS_Education/README.md

 ## <h1>Windows</h1> <a name="windows"></a>

 *There are three ways to install on Windows.
 If you are lazy -as me- you can use WSL2.
-If you prefer virtual machine you can use windows-install.bat file to install virtualbox and other things without harming your comfort.
+If you prefer virtual machine you can use windows-install.ps1 file to install virtualbox and other things without harming your comfort.
 Then few steps by your own*
 *There is a third way which is to downloading all the required tools by yourself manually.
 But forget about it don't do please.*

 **The Second Way Virtual Box powered Linux**